-- (Useful for the section of finite difference methods and numerical analysis.)
+- (Useful for the sections of finite difference methods and numerical analysis).

 - Schey, H. M. Div, Grad, Curl, and all that : an Informal Text on Vector Calculus, New York : W. W. Norton, various editions.

-Past papers are avaliable from the main School of Mathematics website .
-Solutions to these exam papers are not provided.
-Solutions to examples sheets and the sample exam will help you revise for the exam.
+Solutions to other exam papers are not provided.
+Solutions to examples sheets will help you revise.